MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 **`feedsToUse`** - **Feeds to use**<br>
 Input alias: `selectOrConfig`. `string`.
 Required.
 Allowed values: `select` (Feed(s) I select here), `config` (Feeds in my NuGet.config).
 Default value: `select`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-You can either select a feed from Azure Artifacts and/or NuGet.org here, or commit a nuget.config file to your source code repository and set  its path using the `nugetConfigPath` input.
+You can either select a feed from Azure Artifacts and/or `NuGet.org` here, or you can commit a `nuget.config` file to your source code repository and set  its path using the `nugetConfigPath` input.
 <!-- :::editable-content-end::: -->
 <br>